Invariant Hilbert Schemes and Luna's Etale Slice Theorem: Proofs

-To prove Corollary \ref{c}, we need some results on smoothness.
+To prove Corollary \ref{c}, we need some facts.
+The following lemma is well-known (see for example \cite[Corollary to Theorem 5.4]{fo73}).

-\begin{Lem} Let $H$ be a reductive group over $k$, $Y$ be a separated $H$-scheme of finite type over $k$.
-Let $y \in Y^{H}(k)$ and suppose $Y$ is smooth at $y$.
-Then $Y^H$ is also smooth at $y$. \end{Lem} \begin{proof} This is a well known fact (see for example \cite{fo73}), but for the reader's benefit we give a proof.
+\begin{lem} Let $H$ be a reductive group over $k$, and $Y$ be a separated $H$-scheme of finite type over $k$.
+Let $Y^H$ be the fixed points scheme.
+If $Y$ is smooth at a closed point $y \in Y^H$, then $Y^H$ is also smooth at $y$. \end{lem}